Frequently Asked Questions (FAQ)

 1. What size are the orchids?

-Our sizing guide is an estimate of the orchid when it is at blooming size.
-This size scale is not universal and is used for reference on our website only.
+Our sizing guide is an estimate of the orchid when it is at blooming size The plants will grow indefinitely under good care, and this size scale is not universal.
+It is used for reference on our website only.

 2. What are the different maturity of the orchid and how long until I see it bloom?